zx225113/DST-MFN/readme.md

 ## Acknowledgement
-This work was supported by the National Natural Science Foundation of China (NSFC) under Grant 62031023.
+This work was supported by the National Natural Science Foundation of China (Nos.
+62476084, 62473145) and the Natural Science Foundation of Hunan Province (No. 2026JJ90034).